ibm-cloud-docs/vpc/security-groups-default.md

    ```
    {: pre}

-   The default security group details are shown in the output following `default_security_group`.
+   Locate `default_security_group` in the API response to see the details of the default security group.
 Note the name of the default security group so that you can find the `id` when you list the security groups (next).
 Note the default security group `id`, and save it in a variable so that you can use it later.
 For example, use the variable name `id`:

    ```sh
    "sg" = "r006-a937009e-5da5-4e7b-9072-d44e1095327b"